tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeR_2.md

 ## Load sample data and workflow templates

-The mini sample FASTQ files used by this overview vignette as well as the associated workflow reporting vignettes can be loaded via the _`systemPipeRdata`_ package as shown below.
-The chosen data set [`SRP010938`](http://www.ncbi.nlm.nih.gov/sra/?term=SRP010938) contains 18 paired-end (PE) read sets from _Arabidposis thaliana_ (Howard et al., 2013).
+The mini sample FASTQ files used by this overview vignette as well as the associated workflow reporting vignettes can be loaded via the _`systemPipeRdata`_ p ackage as shown below.
+The chosen data set [`SRP010938`](http://www.ncbi.nlm.nih.gov/sra/?term=SRP010938) ontains 18 paired-end (PE) read sets from _Arabidposis thaliana_ (Howard et al., 2013).
 To minimize processing time during testing, each FASTQ file has been subsetted to 90,000-100,000 randomly sampled PE reads that map to the first 100,000 nucleotides of each chromosome of the _A. thalina_ genome.
-The corresponding reference genome sequence (FASTA) and its GFF annotion files (provided in the same download) have been truncated accordingly.
+The corresponding reference genome sequence (FASTA) and its GFF annotation files (provided in the same download) have been truncated accordingly.
 This way the entire test sample data set requires less than 200MB disk storage space.
-A PE read set has been chosen for this test data set for flexibility, because it can be used for testing both types of analysis routines requiring either SE (single end) reads or PE reads.
+A PE read set has been chosen for this test data set for flexibility, because it can be used for testing both types of analysis routines requiring either SE (single-end) reads or PE reads.

 The following generates a fully populated _`systemPipeR`_ workflow environment (here for RNA-Seq) in the current working directory of an R session.
-At this time the package includes workflow templates for RNA-Seq, ChIP-Seq, VAR-Seq and Ribo-Seq.
+At this time the package includes workflow templates for RNA-Seq, ChIP-Seq, VAR-Seq, and Ribo-Seq.
 Templates for additional NGS applications will be provided in the future.

 ```r